Pimlico: Others

-In the arts
+Cultural references

 Pimlico is the setting of the 1940 version of Gaslight, and the 1949 Ealing comedy Passport To Pimlico.

-In G. K. Chesterton's Orthodoxy, Pimlico is used as an example of "a desperate thing."
-Arguing that things are not loved because they are great but become great because they are loved, he asserts that if merely approved of, Pimlico "will remain Pimlico, which would be awful," but if "loved with a transcendental tie and without any earthly reason" it "in a year or two might be fairer than Florence."
+In the BBC adaptation of J.K.
+Rowling's (Robert Galbraith) novel, The Ink Black Heart, Eccleston Square Mews is featured as the location where the character Madeline lives.

 Barbara Pym used St Gabriel's Church as her inspiration for St Mary's in Excellent Women.

 The area is the home of Francis Urquhart in Michael Dobbs's 1989 novel, House of Cards.

 While still only partially built, the area is the abode of a criminal gang in Charles Palliser's 1989 novel, The Quincunx.
 They live in 'carcasses', part-built houses on which work has ceased owing to the drying-up of funds, due in turn to an involved conspiracy central to the book's convoluted plot.

 Alexander McCall Smith's on-line Daily Telegraph serial novel Corduroy Mansions is set in Pimlico.